Skip to main content

 Convergence Criteria

 Note that the model checking process may not terminate if the system has infinite behavior.
-Therefore, it is advised to set contraints such as the maximum allowed duration or maximum number of transitions to explore.
+Therefore, it is advised to set constraints such as the maximum allowed duration or maximum number of transitions to explore.

 Debugging the Transition System